dsagman/picat/readme.md

 Here's an example that simulates a simple assembly language.
 It invokes the correct operation based on the parsed input strings via the `apply` function. `apply` and `call` are able to transfer operation to another function or predicate that is passed as an argument.

-`call` and `apply` perform the same action, but `apply` is a function and returns a value.
+`call` and `apply` both _call_ the parameters given. `call` requires a predicate as the first term, whereas `apply` requires a function as the first term (and then returns the results of that call).

-The interesting thing here is that the name of the function is identical to the string in the input.
+The interesting thing in the example below is that the name of the function is identical to the string in the input.
 The *cpy* command is performed by the `cpy` function.

 The code also makes use of a hash map to store the value of registers and passes state back and forth via unification.
 Note how `S` isn't explicitly returned.
 It's a mutable map and it is both an input and output just like any predicate in Prolog.
 This is just like `append/3`, as discussed [here](#predicates-and-logic-programming-weirdness-append3).